 5. Add 1 small sliced onion and fry them until until slightly golden or pink.

 6. This step is optional.
-Add chopped potatoes or any other veggies you like.
+Add 1 medium potato finely chopped.
+Or any other veggies you like.
 Fry until they are cooked completely.
 If needed cover and cook or sprinkle some water to help them cook.
 Ensure you chop the potatoes very fine.

 8. Saute everything well.